 • Restoration to enhance the resilience of forests: Many of the forest stands that currently have trees in the range of 50 to 100 years of age lack structural diversity and biodiversity.
-Many of these stands are just now developing old-growth characteristics after clearcutting or wildfires in the early 20th century.
+Many of these stands are just now reaching certain levels of maturity or developing old-growth characteristics after clearcutting or wildfires in the early 20th century.
 By creating snags and downed wood, and increasing biodiversity where necessary, we can increase the structural diversity, habitat value, and resilience of these areas.
-We should focus many of these efforts in areas that are along old forest habitat corridors outlined in this guidebook.
-Restoration efforts should be proposed during the planning stages and carried out as part of timber management projects.
+We should focus some of these efforts in areas that are along old forest habitat corridors.
+The efforts outlined below should be proposed during the planning stages and carried out as part of timber management projects.
 They can also be carried out as retained receipts projects or through Knutson-Vandenberg (K-V) Program funding.
-Retained receipts are funds from completed timber harvests that are designated for restoration work, such as improving wildlife and fish habitat, improving forest health and native vegetation, reducing sediment delivery to waterways, and controlling invasive species.
+Retained receipts are funds from completed timber harvests that are designated for restoration work, such as improving wildlife and fish habitat, improving forest health and native vegetation, reducing sediment deliver to waterways, and controlling invasive species.
 K-V funds are also obtained through timber harvest projects, yet these funds are limited to projects within the sale area and generally include reforestation and similar forest enhancements.
+Restoration project focus areas include: